StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/observables/add-an-observable.md

     **- Type**

     The type of the observable determines which analyzers are available and whether a value or an attachment is required.

+    !!! tip "Can't find an observable type?"
+        If you can't find the type you need, it might not exist yet, or someone may have deleted it.
+Contact someone with admin-level permissions to [create or restore it](../../../../administration/observable-types/create-an-observable-type.md).

     **- Value/attachment**